mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * A signature algorithm

 MLS uses HPKE for public key encryption {{!RFC9180}}.
-The `DeriveKeyPair` function associated to the KEM for the ciphersuite maps octet strings to HPKE key pairs.
+The `DeriveKeyPair` function associated to the KEM for the cipher suite maps octet strings to HPKE key pairs.
 As in HPKE, MLS assumes that an AEAD algorithm produces a single ciphertext output from AEAD encryption (aligning with
 {{?RFC5116}}), as opposed to a separate ciphertext and tag.

-Ciphersuites are represented with the CipherSuite type.
-The ciphersuites are defined in {{mls-ciphersuites}}.
+Cipher suites are represented with the CipherSuite type.
+The cipher suites are defined in {{mls-cipher-suites}}.

 ### Public Keys